“Converted Ottoman distillery on the Bosphorus with industrial-chic loft suites and a magical waterfront location”

 - Safe box

-Sumahan has a Waterfront Restaurant which offers informal international cuisine - the menu includes salads, soups, pastas and grills as well as sandwiches and snacks.
+Sumahan has a Waterfront Restaurant which offers informal Turkish and international cuisine - the menu includes salads, soups, pastas and grills as well as sandwiches and snacks.

 Breakfast is served on the Waterfront Terrace, expect a traditional Turkish spread of bread, white cheese, olives, honey and eggs on request.